 You can set a future timed session to apply a configuration file after a specified period of time has elapsed.
-In the following example, the amzncom\cfg.txt will be applied after 6 hours and 15 minutes have elapsed.
+In the following example, the amzncom_cfg.txt will be applied after 6 hours and 15 minutes have elapsed.

-1 Verify that there are no current timer sessions pending on the switch.
+1 Check to verify that there are no current timer sessions pending on the switch.